Skip to main content

 • You want a single, stable link that people can bookmark, or turn into a go/link, and you don't need Google Docs/Slides collaboration features.

 • You want to share the output, but not the chat.
-For example, a polished interactive explainer generated after a long Assistant session.
+For example, a polished interactive explainer generated after a long Glean session.

 Use an export-first content type when: